areebrajwana/areebrajwana/README.md

 # About Me
   I'm a ***Flutter developer*** from Pakistan who loves Flutter.
   Currently working as ***Flutter Developer*** at [AKodes IT Solutions](https://www.akodes.com/).
-  Trying my best to increase my skill set while working in IT industry including personal growth.
+  I'm trying my best to increase my skill set while working in IT industry including personal growth.
   I'm passionate about making open source projects that will be useful to people also free to use.